ModelInference/dinv/README.md

 #### Static Analysis API

-Variable extraction for invarient detection is semi-automated task.
-Rather than attempt analyze every varible on every line of code. it is left to the user to specifiy areas in the source code where invarients should be detected.
+Variable extraction for invariant detection is semi-automated task.
+Rather than attempt analyze every variable on every line of code. it is left to the user to specify areas in the source code where invariant should be detected.
 In order analyze the values of variables at a specific line of code, insert the annotation `//@dump` to that line.
 The `\\@dump` annotation is a trigger for the instrumenter to collect